-Decomposition (composting for example) ultimately results in the decomposed carbon being released into the atmosphere.
-It takes living plants and microbes to produce humus and build soil carbon.
+There are those who says that decomposition (composting for example) ultimately results in the decomposed carbon being released into the atmosphere.
+They say it takes living plants and microbes to produce humus and build soil carbon.
 Fungal decomposition doesn’t build humus.
 Living plants in communication with the microbiome builds humus.
-All this is via the liquid carbon pathway.

 It is an amazing world underground!
 It’s well worth it to be a bit curious and see what’s down there.